aplocatelli/react-trains/README.md

 Stack: **_Typescript, React and Jest_**.\
 Algorithms: **_Depth First Search and Dijkstra_**.

+## Test solution

+To view only the Typescript files related to the test, navigate to folder **src/trains**

 ## How to

 Download the entire project folder and unzip it.